nwidger/nwidger.github.io/content/post/org-reveal.md

 ### Tables

-Tables are also exported properly, although I found they look better when stretched to fill the screen:
+`org` tables are also exported properly, although I found they look better when stretched to fill the screen:

     #+ATTR_HTML: :width 100%
 	| column_title1  | column_title2 |